 NOTE: It is not an offence under the Worker Screening Act for people to engage in child-related work without a WWC Clearance if they have:

-- applied for the WWC check and the application has not been finally decided or withdrawn; and - the person has not previously been given a WWC Exclusion under the Worker Screening Act or a corresponding working with children law.
+- Applied for the WWC Clearance and the application has not been finally decided or withdrawn. - The person has not previously been given a WWC Exclusion under the Worker Screening Act or a corresponding working with children law.